Empty Spaces

-"Empty Spaces" is a song by the English progressive rock band Pink Floyd, featured as the eighth track on their 1979 rock opera The Wall.
+"Empty Spaces" is a song by the English rock band Pink Floyd.
+It appears on the 1979 album The Wall.
 It contains a backmasked message.

 Composition

 The song is in the key of E minor, and is two minutes, eight seconds in length.
-It features a long introductory section, with solo guitar and a repetitive drumbeat, and an airport announcement, as a reference to Pink heading for a concert tour.
+It features a long introductory section, with solo guitar and a repetitive drumbeat, and a railway station announcement.
 The song reaches a climax of tension, at which point Roger Waters plays a descending blues scale over the minor dominant, B minor, cueing the start of the vocals.
 Roger Waters sings a short verse, ending on the phrase "How shall I complete the wall?"
-This track shares a backing track with "What Shall We Do Now?", sped up from D to E, with new guitar and vocals.
+This track shares a backing track with the first half of "What Shall We Do Now?", sped up from D minor to E minor, with new guitar and vocals.
 The last beat introduces the next song, "Young Lust".
+The original D minor version of the track has never been released, officially or otherwise.